Alfresco/acs-deployment/docs/use-cases/acs-deployment-aws-existing-vpc-kops.md

 unexpected error during validation: error listing nodes: Get https://api.sharedvpc.mydomain.com/api/v1/nodes: EOF
 ```

-This is an expected error and it just means the kops cluster was created but not successful due to missing dependencies to make the cluster working.
+This is an expected error and it just means the kops cluster was created, but not successful due to missing dependencies to make the cluster work.

-To fix this below steps are required.
+To fix this, follow the remaining steps in this guide.

 ## Create a NAT Gateway in the existing VPC